Use the MERGE statement to select rows from one or

 You cannot update a column that is referenced in

-the ON
+the ON condition clause.

-You cannot specify DEFAULT
+You cannot specify DEFAULT when updating a

 view.

-The merge_insert_clause
+The merge_insert_clause specifies values

 to insert into the column of the target table if the condition of

-clause is false.
+the ON clause is false.
 If the insert clause is executed,

 then all insert triggers defined on the target table are activated.
 If you omit

-the column list after the INSERT
+the column list after the INSERT keyword, then the number

 of columns in the target table must match the number of values in

-the VALUES
+the VALUES clause.

 To insert all of the source rows into the table, you can use a constant filter predicate in

-clause condition.
+the ON clause condition.
 An example of a constant filter

-).
+predicate isON (0=1).
 Oracle Database recognizes

 such a predicate and makes an unconditional insert of all source rows into the

 table.
-This approach is different from omitting the merge_update_clause
+This approach is different from omitting the merge_update_clause.

 In that case, the database still must perform a join.
 With constant filter